Clan and Dojo Overview

 3. Confirm you wish to truly leave your clan by clicking OK.

-If you are the only Warlord of your clan and there are other non-warlord members, you will have to promote another Clan member to Warlord before you can leave yourself.
+If you are the Founding Warlord for your Clan and there are other members in it, you will have to promote another Clan member to Warlord before you can leave yourself.

 Note: When a clan no longer has any members, this clan is permanently deleted from the database and cannot be recovered, and all resources contributed are gone forever!
 So be absolutely certain you wish to destroy your clan before doing so!